“I was told I would be paralyzed for life. Now I teach others to look beyond the seemingly inevitable.”

 He’s accomplishing that goal through a series of books that reflect on his personal experiences and demonstrate how his approach to overcoming obstacles can be applied to success in any area.
 The key, he says, is understanding how the subconscious mind communicates with the conscious mind.

-In spring 2011, Doug will release The Trauma Code, his first publication with business partner John Brooks.
+In spring 2011, he’ll release The Trauma Code, his first publication with business partner John Brooks.
 It’s in The Trauma Code that Doug explores the impact of the subconscious mind, and helps uncover the code to being able to communicate with that part of the brain.

 Unraveling the mystery of the mind